rovitotv/SensorCraft/guide/intro.rst

 .. figure:: ../images/CanopyExpress2.jpg
 	:align: center

-Click the download tab for Canopy 1.7.x with support for Python 2.7:
+Click the tab for Canopy 1.7.x if you want the older version of Canopy with support for Python 2.7:

 .. figure:: ../images/CanopyExpress1.7.jpg
 	:align: center